Announcement of Upcoming Accreditation Review Visit by the ACEN

 The program’s broad integrated perspective develops interpersonal theoretical and clinical competence and prepares the student for graduate study in nursing.
 Nurses with graduate degrees in nursing find increased employment opportunities in research, practice, and education.

 The nursing program is a 4 year program, graduates receive a Bachelor of Science in Nursing.
+Please see the Bachelor of Science in Nursing Progression Plan.

 The nursing admissions packet contains all of the information needed to apply to the nursing program.
 The packet includes information and forms such as the program overview, procedure for admissions, deadlines for application to nursing program and more.
 Please review the nursing admissions packet content carefully.